Confluent Cloud Tutorial

 to be on the classpath, achievable via Gradle dependency'io.confluent:kafka-avro-serializer:7.4.0'

-- A topic in Confluent Cloud configured with either a key schema or a value schema (typically the latter)
+- A topic in Confluent Cloud configured with at least one of a key schema or a value schema (typically just the latter)

 - An API key/secret pair for the topic